Does what happens at YC stay at YC? – TechCrunch

 Meanwhile, Biggar’s YC startup closed eight months after graduating from the accelerator, so YC didn’t have to sever financial ties.

 Garry Tan, co-founder of Initialized Capital, and a former YC partner who has stakes in alumni companies including Coinbase, thinks there is a difference between a critical discussion and breaking community rules.
-Tan told TechCrunch that discussions are fine, but that these “founders violated privacy expectations of other people within the community.”
+Tan tells TechCrunch that discussions are fine, but that these “founders violated privacy expectations of other people within the community.”

 “I think YC has become an institution, and institutions are viewed with high scrutiny,” he said.
 “That’s not a bad thing, it’s probably how it should be.”

-The ‘too far’ moment is when people try to ascribe specific political viewpoints to an institution when that institution is A) a lot of people not just a few and B) probably innocent of specifically pushing one viewpoint or another,” Tan continues.
+The “‘too far’ moment is when people try to ascribe specific political viewpoints to an institution when that institution is A) a lot of people not just a few and B) probably innocent of specifically pushing one viewpoint or another,” Tan continues.

-YC’s Bookface rules are seemingly cut and dry However, in light of the actions it took against Biggar and Damer, it’s fair to wonder what happens if someone in the community disparages YC publicly, but not having to do with Bookface.
+YC’s Bookface rules are seemingly cut and dried.
+However, in light of the actions it took against Biggar and Damer, it’s fair to wonder what happens if someone in the community disparages YC publicly, but not having to do with Bookface.
 Is that also an offense that would get them kicked out of the organization?
 And would the organization make an exception for especially promising founders?

 Amos suggests that all founders are treated equally and that dissent is welcome.
 “We believe strongly in free speech and are open to criticism.
 People are allowed to criticize YC and would not get kicked out of the community for doing so,” she said.